quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 ## Multiple SCHC Instances in the same Endpoint

-In this scenario, a single Endpoint that hosts multiple SCHC Instances is considered.
-This scenario involves each Instance being configured with different `Contexts`.
+In this scenario, a single `Endpoint` that hosts multiple `Instances` is considered.
+This scenario involves each `Instance` being configured with different `Contexts`.
 This can be useful for supporting multiple applications or services with distinct traffic patterns.
-One such use-case arises when a single Endpoint needs to handle different types of traffic, potentially sent and received on different network interfaces, each requiring its own SCHC Instance with tailored compression and fragmentation settings.
+One such use-case arises when a single `Endpoint` needs to handle different types of traffic, potentially sent and received on different network interfaces, each requiring its own `Instance` with tailored compression and fragmentation settings.

 ~~~~~~~~